by Paul Benson

 There is no place anywhere in the teachings of Christ, or of his Apostles, where the description of his Return to this planet indicates anything other than one singular event.
 Always a singular reference; never a plural reference!
 It is always THE Coming.
 Or THE Revelation.
 Or THE Appearance.
 Or THAT day.
 (If I am wrong on this would someone please correct me; and show me where multiple comings of Christ in the last-days are clearly described in the text of any passage of Scripture.
 I will publicly admit my error; and gladly alter my teachings accordingly!)

 FOOD4THOUGHT: Throughout Jesus’ description of the events surrounding his Coming he used phrases like: ‘ye shall see’ or ‘when ye see’.
-He was telling us what to L
+He was telling us what to open our sleepy eyes (

 The bottom line here is that the Scriptures absolutely do NOT present the notion of multiple comings of Christ in the last-days.
 The notion of a secret invisible coming of Christ years before his actual Return would turn Jesus’ teachings on the last-days into words of falsehood on many levels; and likewise many other passages of Scripture would ring untrue.
 Here is a passage I have quoted many times that demonstrates that very point.